flutter-tizen/plugins/packages/device_info_plus/README.md

 | `platformProcessor` | `http://tizen.org/system/platform.processor` |
 | `tizenId` | `http://tizen.org/system/tizenid` |

-For description on each feature or system key in the list, see https://docs.tizen.org/application/native/guides/device/system.
+For a description of each feature or system key in the list, see https://docs.tizen.org/application/native/guides/device/system.